ivo0509/game-store/README.md

 - Manage game availability
 - View sales
 - View reviews
+- Sell games from web app to mobile app for users (the games that are sold are visible on mobile apps).
+- Use only web app (mobile app is only for users)

 ### Admins
 - Manage users
 - Manage games
 - Manage orders
 - Manage reviews
+- Sell games from web app to mobile app for users (the games that are sold are visible on mobile apps).
+- Edit own games
+- Use only web app (mobile app is only for users)